 \section{Abstract}

-This study analyzes the derivative-free loss method to solve a certain class of elliptic PDEs using neural networks.
-The derivative-free loss method uses the Feynman-Kac formulation, incorporating stochastic walkers and their corresponding average values.
-We investigate the effect of the {time interval} related to the Feynman-Kac formulation and the walker size in the context of computational efficiency, trainability, and sampling errors.
-Our analysis shows that the training loss bias is proportional to the {time interval} and the spatial gradient of the neural network while inversely proportional to the walker size.
-We also show that the {time interval} must be sufficiently long to train the network.
-These analytic results tell that we can choose the walker size as small as possible based on the optimal lower bound of the {time interval}.
-We also provide numerical tests supporting our analysis.
+This study analyzes the derivative-free loss method to solve a certain class of elliptic PDEs and fluid problems using neural networks.
+The approach leverages the Feynman–Kac formulation, incorporating stochastic walkers and their averaged values.
+We investigate how the {time interval} associated with the Feynman–Kac representation and the walker size influence computational efficiency, trainability, and sampling errors.
+Our analysis shows that the training loss bias scales proportionally with the {time interval} and the spatial gradient of the neural network, while being inversely proportional to the walker size.
+Moreover, we demonstrate that the {time interval} must be sufficiently long to enable effective training.
+These results indicate that the walker size can be chosen as small as possible, provided it satisfies the optimal lower bound determined by the {time interval}.
+Finally, we present numerical experiments that support our theoretical findings.

 \amsclass{65N15, 65N75, 65C05, 60G46}